Neilbnt/CODload-codes/README.md

 # Change of Direction Load in Football Players: a Validation Study in 293 Elite-Level Matches
 This is the official repository for the paper:
 > Bont, N., Den Otter, A. R., Oonk, G. A., & Brink, M. S. (2025).
-Change of Direction Load in Football Players: a Validation Study in 293 Elite-Level Matches. _In Sumbission._
+Change of Direction Load in Football Players: a Validation Study in 293 Elite-Level Matches. _Not Sumbitted._

 ## Definition: Change of Direction (COD) load
 Change of direction load is a recently developed load indicator combining heading change and velocity (Merks et al., 2022).